andreyka26-git/andreyka26-git.github.io/_posts/2023-09-02-generate-ssl-tls-certificates-for-free-nginx-certbot.md

 ssl_certificate_key /etc/letsencrypt/live/symptom-diary.com/privkey.pem;
 ```

 But now there is no `fullchain.pem` and `privkey.pem` files, let’s generate them.
+That's why the second part is commented.
+Now we need to generate certificates and uncomment the SSL part (second one) of configuration

 ## **Generate certificates**